uppedtrout/Better-config/README.md

 The Furnisher of Seed.
 Beloved of ISHTAR, his Power is mysterious and quite ancient.
 Makes the barley to grow and the women to give birth.
 Makes potent the impotent.
 His Word is AGGABAL and his Seal is thus:
-The Thirty-First Name is GILMADownloaded from www.holybooks.com Founder of cities, Possessor of the Knowledge of Architecture by which the fabled temples of UR were built; the creator of all that is permanent and never moves.
+The Thirty-First Name is GILMA
+Founder of cities, Possessor of the Knowledge of Architecture by which the fabled temples of UR were built; the creator of all that is permanent and never moves.
 His Word is AKKABAL and his Seal is this: